SkyAPM/zipkin-skywalking/README.md

 RemoteEndpoint represents the peer network address and service name for a RPC or MQ(broker).
 In SkyWalking, service name maps ExitSpan's operationName, and ip(v4/v6) + port maps ExitSpan's peer by combining these two as a String with `:`.

 ### Annotations
 Annotation can be considered as Log in SkyWalking, but no key.
-So convert it to log with the default log.key=`za` (Zipkin Annotation).
+So convert it to log with the default log.key=`zipkin` (Zipkin Annotation).

 ### Tags
 Tags included in both Zipkin and SkyWalking.
 And for further analysis and aggregation.
 Here is the mapping table based on [Zipkin core define](https://github.com/openzipkin/zipkin-api/blob/master/thrift/zipkinCore.thrift).